mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 {% highlight scala %}
 def consoleProgram[F[_]: Console: Applicative]: F[String] = ???
 {% endhighlight %}

- _Note there is an alternate, and, I'd argue, superior encoding of tagless-final that passes `Console` explicitly as an argument, rather than using a type class constraint; but this alternate encoding doesn't substantially change my argument, so I won't discuss it here._

 Although we don't know what the implementation of this function is without looking, we know that it requires `F[_]` to support both `Console` and `Applicative`.